ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 and IPv6 addresses.
 The multiple identifiers refer to the same endpoint.

-The transport services API will resolve names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a connection.
+The transport services API will resolve names internally, when the Initiate(), Listen(), or Rendezvous() method is called establish a Connection.
-The API does not need the application to resolve names, and premature name resolution can damage performance by limiting the scope for alternate path discovery during connection establishment.
+The API does not need the application to resolve names, and premature name resolution can damage performance by limiting the scope for alternate path discovery during Connection establishment.
 The Resolve() method is, however, provided to resolve a Local Endpoint or a Remote Endpoint in cases where this is required, for example with some NAT traversal protocols (see {{rendezvous}}).

 ## Specifying Transport Parameters {#transport-params}

-A Preconnection object holds parameters reflecting the application's requirements and preferences for the transport.
+A Preconnection Object holds parameters reflecting the application's requirements and preferences for the transport.
 These include protocol and path selection parameters, as well as Generic and Specific Protocol Properties for configuration of the detailed operation of the selected Protocol Stacks.